-Tarmac span into the ravine as the truck scratched past another fallen tree; the roar drowning out the sound of her pursuers for a moment.
-Bebi Slice wedged herself further into her hiding place and did her best not to listen as their howls bounced down the valley.
+Tarmac span into the ravine as the truck scraped past a tree that had fallen across the road; its roar drowning out the sound of their pursuers for a moment.
+Slice wedged herself further into her hiding place and did her best not to listen as their howls bounced down the valley.
 The snarls sliding over the snow were getting closer.
-There was a lurch as wheels gained traction and more of the road spun into the chasm.
+There was a lurch as her ride gained traction and more of the road spun into the chasm.

-She stuck her head between the logs and let air so full of ice and frozen calm slide into her lungs she thought they’d freeze.
+She stuck her head between the logs she was clinging too and let air so full of ice she could barely breath slide into her lungs.

 ‘Where you going girl?
 In case you haven’t noticed it’s going to snow later on.
-What are you a fool?’‘Good morning Sir,’
+What are you a fool?’

-‘Nothing to be worried about, sir.’
-Slice pulled her hat from her head, ‘I’m as normal inside as the next young girl even if my Mum always says they must have given her the wrong baby at the hospital.
+‘Nothing to be worried about, sir,’ Slice pulled her hat from her head, ‘I’m as normal inside as the next young girl even if my Mum always says they must have given her the wrong kid at the hospital.
 The condition’s called Polycoria it makes me look a bit odd.’

 He gave her a slow once over, taking in the rips n and whirls where her pupils had spilt across her eyes.

 ‘I’m going as far as Spokane.
 First sign I see of you being more of freak than you already look you’re back on the road side.’